damms005/laravel-multipay/README.md

 REMITA_API_KEY=xxxxxxxxxxxxxxxxxxxxx-X
 ```

-> For most of the above environmental variables, you should rather use the (pubished) config file to set the corresponding values.
+> For most of the above environmental variables, you should rather use the (published) config file to set the corresponding values.

 ### Typical process-flow